otaviomacedo/aws-batch-simulator/README.md

 ![](./docs/img/retries-distribution.png)

-> **Note**
-> The simulator doesn't take into account the error reasons.
-In the
-> simulation, generated jobs that are considered to fail will be "retried"
-> if their job definition has at least one retry strategy with action `RETRY`.
+At the moment, the simulator doesn't take into account the error reasons.
+In the simulation, generated jobs that are considered to fail will be "retried" if their job definition has at least one retry strategy with action `RETRY`.

 ## Using other distributions